-We use a two-stage consultation concept: we listen to you and we approach the problem together.
-Highly sensitive zones can often be isolated, outside of which an ISO class 5 or 6 component is sufficient.
+We use a tried-and-tested two-stage consultation concept in which we listen to you and address the problem together.
+Highly sensitive zones can often be isolated, outside of which an ISO class 5 or 6 component will suffice.
 Our engineers put everything together and submit a solution to you, along with a quote.

-Our products are tested and qualified by certified institutes in accordance with ISO-14644.
-You can read how the measurements are carried out in the test reports.
+Our products are tested and qualified by certified institutes according to ISO 14644.
+You can read about how the measurements are carried out in the test reports.
 Here you can find out, for instance, what the operating conditions during the test were and which test equipment was used.

 We clean the products with isopropanol and ultrapure air, carry out visual checks and then have them tested.
-Our test samples originate directly from Festo stock, so pre-selection as with other suppliers does not take place.
+Our test samples come directly from Festo stock, so we don't preselect them as is the case with other suppliers.

-You can rest assured that cleanroom solutions from Festo are tested and classified in accordance with ISO 14644-1.
+You can rest assured that cleanroom solutions from Festo are tested and classified according to ISO 14644-1.
 ISO 14644 divides cleanrooms into nine classes according to the number and size of airborne particles.

 Please note: our classification only provides an indication of how you can use our products in cleanrooms.
-In there is any doubt, we recommend performing the tests under real conditions.
+If there is any doubt, we recommend performing the tests under real conditions.

-To ensure that you quickly arrive at a functioning cleanroom application, we’ve compiled all tested components from more than 80 of Festo’s product ranges in our cleanroom catalog including all types of pneumatic actuators, pneumatic valves and valve manifolds, compressed air treatment and accessories, as well as electric actuator technology.
-This is entirely adequate as a rule.
+To ensure that you quickly arrive at a functioning cleanroom application, we’ve compiled all tested components from more than 80 of Festo’s product ranges in our cleanroom catalogue.
+These include all types of pneumatic drives, valves and valve terminals, compressed air preparation and accessories, as well as electric drive technology.
+This is generally sufficient.

 Cleanroom catalogue plus X

-If you’re interested in a product that we haven’t yet tested for cleanroom compatibility, we’d be happy to test it for you upon request.
-Our specialists are open to any other questions you might have as well, and are capable of retrofitting any desired components for ISO class 4.
+If you’re interested in a product that we haven’t tested yet for its cleanroom compatibility, we’d be happy to test it for you on request.
+Our specialists are always happy to answer any other questions you might have, and can also quite easily adapt particular products to be suitable for ISO class 4.

-The most important criterion is that the utilized products comply with the specified cleanroom class during operation.
-That’s what counts.
-All of Festo’s cleanroom products are qualified in accordance with the VDI standard and classified per ISO 14644-14.
-However, the cleanroom class depends on where the product is used within the application.
-This sounds complicated but it’s good news.
+The most important criterion is that the products comply with the specified cleanroom class during operation.
+That’s what really counts.
+All cleanroom products from Festo are certified in accordance with the VDI standard and classified to ISO 14644-14.
+However, the cleanroom class depends on where in the application the product is used.
+This sounds complicated but is actually good news.

 Cleanroom class according to location of use

-The fact that the cleanroom-compatibility of a piece of operating equipment always depends on where it’s used means that you don’t have to ensure stricter cleanliness everywhere.
+The fact that the cleanroom compatibility of operating equipment always depends on where it’s used means that you don’t have to implement stricter cleanliness everywhere.
 Cleanrooms are not homogenous zones.
 Maybe you need ISO-14644-14 class 5 directly above the workpiece, while class 7 is enough for the rest of the workflow.
-Festo’s standard products fulfill the requirements in most cases.
+In other words, the standard products from Festo fulfil the requirements in most cases.

-This applies to packaging as well.
-Technically correct cleanroom packaging is possible with Festo, but it’s seldom really necessary and you can often do away with this cost factor.
+The same positive answer also applies to cleanroom compatibility for packaging.
+Technically correct cleanroom packaging is possible with Festo, but it’s seldom really necessary and represents a cost factor that you can often do away with.
 Our experience shows that most components can be assembled and prepared for shipping in a normal environment.
 Final cleaning takes place directly on-site.

-Don’t hesitate to get in touch with us if you have any doubts - for example, if the component needs to fulfill a safety function or if your ambient conditions deviate from the values listed in the data sheet.
+Don’t hesitate to get in touch with us if you have any doubts.
+For example, if the component needs to fulfil a safety function or if your ambient conditions differ from the values listed in the data sheet.

-When wiring the end-position switches of double-acting cylinders, you need to make sure that the cables cannot be moved and that they do not rub against each other or any other equipment.
+When wiring the end-position switches of double-acting cylinders, you need to make sure that you can’t move the cables and that they don’t rub against each other or any other equipment.

-Avoid impacts with high force in the end position.
-Cylinder cushioning is available for this purpose.
-Adjustable and self-adjusting PPV and PPS variants significantly reduce particle emission.
+You should avoid high-force impacts in the end position.
+That's what cylinder cushioning is for.
+Adjustable and self-adjusting PPV and PPS variants significantly reduce particle emissions.

-It is better not to use any single-acting cylinders because particles are discharged into the atmosphere via the exhaust.
+It’s better not to use single-acting cylinders because particles are discharged into the atmosphere via the exhaust.
 The piston rod seal is also considerably thicker in double-acting cylinders.

-When correctly assembled, cylinder fittings are leak-free .
-In contrast, the piston rod seal is a source of particle contamination due to its design.
-A bellows or vacuum exhaust can be helpful in this respect .
+The cylinder fittings are leak-free when correctly assembled .
+The piston rod seal, on the other hand, is a source of particle contamination due to its design.
+A bellows or vacuum exhaust can therefore be helpful .

-You should avoid the use of rod eyes , rod clevises, flexible couplings and clevis flanges due to the abraded particles they cause.
+You should avoid using rod eyes , rod clevises, flexible couplings and swivel flanges since they generate abraded particles.
 Make sure that tubing doesn’t move or rub against anything.

-In the case of vacuum applications it is advisable to make use of our rotary actuators.
-This is due to the fact that rotary motion is easier to seal than linear motion, and is thus more suitable.
+In the case of vacuum applications, it is advisable to use our rotary drives.
+This is because rotary motion is easier to seal than linear motion, and is therefore more suitable.

-Fine particulates and contamination should be filtered out in several stages during compressed air treatment.
-We recommend the use of a filter cascade with 40 µm , 5 µm and 1 µm stages in cleanrooms.
+Fine particulates and contamination should be filtered out in several stages during compressed air preparation.
+We recommend using a filter cascade with 40 , 5 and 1 µm stages in cleanrooms.

-Pneumatic valve pilot air is rarely of significance .
-In contrast, exhaust air must always be ducted and may not be discharged into the cleanroom via pneumatic mufflers .
-Fittings are leak-free when correctly mounted .
+The pilot air for valves is hardly ever of any importance .
+In contrast, exhaust air always has to be contained and must not be discharged into the cleanroom via silencers .
+When correctly mounted, fittings are leak-free .

-Ball screw linear actuators are better suited for cleanrooms than belt driven linear actuators: they result in less abrasion and discharge fewer particles.
-Furthermore, the spindles are greased and bind abraded particles as a result.
+Spindle axes are better suited for cleanrooms than toothed belt axes; they cause less abrasion and discharge fewer particles.
+Furthermore, the spindles are greased and thus the abraded particles stick to them.

-It's important to note that our components are not suitable for conveying (with tubing and fittings) or switching (with pneumatic valves) purified air!
-Our fine filters and micro-filters are the only exception to this rule, which generate highly purified air depending on the grade of filtration.
+It’s important to note that our components are not suitable for conveying (using tubing and fittings) or switching (using valves) purified air!
+Our fine filters and micro filters are the only exception, since they generate highly purified air depending on the grade of filtration.